 Gourmet Food Truck Lot

 On Tuesday nights, food trucks line up by the California Heritage Museum for a weekly food truck fest.
 Grab a picnic blanket and find a spot on the museum’s lawn to enjoy the different mix of food trucks selling a range of cuisines.
-Regular options include seafood tacos from The Surfer Taco, or coconut curry and samosas from India Jones Chow Truck.
+Regular options include seafood tacos from The Surfer Taco, and coconut curry and samosas from India Jones Chow Truck.
 California Heritage Museum: 2612 Main Street; 310-392-8537

 Sidecar Doughnuts & Coffee